-Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.
+The Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.

-A dedicated Playbooks tab is available on the homepage, in the side menu, under the Workspace section.
+A dedicated Playbooks tab is available on the home page, in the side menu, under the Workspace section.

-This feature is reserved for administrators.
+This feature is restricted to administrators.

 Access Playbooks

-• Log in to your account.
+Log in to your account.

-• In the left side menu, under the Workspace section, click on Playbooks.
+In the left side menu, under the Workspace section, click on Playbooks.

 The Playbooks page is divided into two parts: Standard Playbooks (provided by Tomorro) and your Internal Playbooks (created by your team).